vgvladmvn62/game/raspberry/README.md

 ## Usage

 There are no additional steps required after installation.
-Client is self-sufficient - after retrieving requests it performs actions on hardware.
+Client is self-sufficient - after retrieving requests from MQTT it performs actions on hardware.